huatxu/Brainfuck-Interpreter/readme.md

 ### Brainfuck multiplication machine

-Probably the last time using this.
+Probably the last time I will use this.
 ```
 ++++++++++[>+++++<-]>[-<+>]<-- //Loading 48 to the first pointer (48 char ascii)
 [>+>+<<-] //Getting that 48 in two different pointers